EdwinWalela/malipoplus/README.md

 # Malipo+ (malipo-plus) <img src ="https://github.com/EdwinWalela/malipoplus/blob/master/logo.png" align="left" width="50" height="50"/>

 M-PESA Online Payment REST API.
-Easily intergrate M-Pesa Online payment API into your application using HTTP requests.
+Easily play with the M-Pesa Online payment API on a local enviroment or intergrate it into your application using Malipo+.
 ## 1. Installation
 Simply clone the repo and install all dependancies `npm install`